dboeckli/spring-6-reactive-mongo/README.md

 MongoDB runs on mongodb://localhost:27017
 Runs as a service on port 27017

+In Unit Test we are using the TestContainer within Docker which requires Docker Desktop installed.
+In that case the port does change with each test.

 This repository has examples from my course [Reactive Programming with Spring Framework 5](https://www.udemy.com/reactive-programming-with-spring-framework-5/?couponCode=GITHUB_REPO_SF5B2G)

 ## All Spring Framework Guru Courses